Government assistance for families

 3. Family Tax Benefit Part B

-- Been engaged in work continuously for at least 10 of the 13 months before the birth or adoption of your child
+- have done enough work in the 13 months before the birth or adoption of your child

 - An income test of $150,000 will apply based on the primary carer's adjusted taxable income in the previous financial year.